Clarifai/docs/docs/api-guide/api-overview/helpful-api-resources/postman-examples.md

 ### c) Search Inputs

 Our API automatically indexes your inputs so that they are ready for search from the moment they are uploaded.
-Once indexed, you can search for inputs by concept, visual similarity, or other search parameter.
+Once indexed, you can search for inputs by concept, visual similarity, or other search parameters.

 #### Search by tag